PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/positioning-gui-components/+page.md

 :::

-If you use multiple `Space` children in `Rows`, then the remaining available space of the `Rows` component will be split evenly among the `Space` children.
+If you use multiple `Space` children in `Rows`, then the remaining available space of the `Rows` component will be divided evenly among the `Space` children.

 ::: tip Example